In Exercises 1–4, a population has a mean mu and a standard devia... | Channels for Pearson+

 Step 1: Recall the formula for the mean of the sampling distribution of sample means.
 The mean of the sampling distribution (denoted as μₓ̄) is equal to the population mean (μ).
 Therefore, μₓ̄ = μ.

-Step 2: Substitute the given value of the population mean (μ = 150) into the formula.
-This means the mean of the sampling distribution is μₓ̄ = 150.
+Step 2: Substitute the given value of the population mean (μ = 1275) into the formula.
+This means the mean of the sampling distribution is also 1275.

 Step 3: Recall the formula for the standard deviation of the sampling distribution of sample means.
 The standard deviation of the sampling distribution (denoted as σₓ̄) is equal to the population standard deviation (σ) divided by the square root of the sample size (n).
 The formula is: σₓ̄ = σ / √n.

-Step 5: Simplify the expression for the standard deviation.
-Calculate the square root of 49 (which is 7) and divide 25 by 7 to find the value of σₓ̄.
-This will give you the standard deviation of the sampling distribution.
+Step 5: Simplify the expression for σₓ̄ by calculating the square root of 1000 and dividing 6 by that value.
+This will give the standard deviation of the sampling distribution.

 Verified video answer for a similar problem: